astery/canva/pages/reflections.md

 ### First test

-It's great that we already have acceptance tests in the assignment, we just need to think about how to name structs and functions around them.
+It's great that we have already had acceptance tests in the assignment, we just need to think about how to name structs and functions around them.

 Essential pieces that can give insight to us are: